H.R. 1355: Weatherization Enhancement and Readiness Act of 2025

 Readiness work has to show results

-The Department of Energy would have to report whether enhancement and innovation readiness efforts are actually helping homes become eligible for the weatherization program.
+The Department of Energy would have to report whether its enhancement and innovation readiness efforts are actually helping homes become eligible for the weatherization program.

 Who benefits from H.R.
 1355?